mathematicalmaker/M5Stack-PCB-Tester/README.md

 ## How It Works

 1. The program uses a single pin mapping (`pinMapping`) to define the connections between device pins and MCP23017 pins.
-2. The `groupInfo1`, `groupInfo2`, and `groupInfo3` arrays define up to three different test configurations, each specifying groups of pins to be tested together.
+2. The `netConfig1`, `netConfig2`, and `netConfig3` arrays define the net configurations for up to three different PCB layouts.
+Each configuration specifies the nets to be tested.
 3. During testing:
-    -   The program sets the first pin of each group LOW.
+    -   The program sets the first pin of each net LOW.
-    -   It then checks continuity for the remaining pins in the group.
+    -   It then checks continuity for the remaining pins in the net.
-    -   Additionally, it verifies that there are no shorts between groups.
+    -   Additionally, it verifies that there are no shorts between different nets.
-4. The M5Stack buttons are used to select the desired test configuration.
+4. The M5Stack buttons are used to select the PCB layout to test.
-    -   **Button A:** Selects the first test configuration.
+    -   **Button A:** Selects the first PCB layout.
-    -   **Button B:** Selects the second test configuration.
+    -   **Button B:** Selects the second PCB layout.
-    -   **Button C:** Selects the third test configuration.
+    -   **Button C:** Selects the third PCB layout.
 5. Test results are displayed on the M5Stack screen:
-    -   A green circle indicates that all connections in a group are correct.
+    -   A green circle indicates that all connections in a net are correct.
-    -   A red circle indicates a continuity break or a short with another group.
+    -   A red circle indicates a continuity break or a short with another net.
 6. Detailed failure information is also printed to the serial monitor for debugging.

 ## Setup Instructions